ncatlab/nlab-content/pages/7/9/7/1/1797/content.md

 * A morphism $f$ together with the structure of adjoint equivalence data $(f,g,\eta,\varepsilon)$.

+In other words, adjoint equivalences are the way to make the property of "being an equivalence" completely into "algebraic" structure.
 However, they are *not* equivalent to the category of the following data:

 * A morphism $f$ together with the structure of a morphism $g\colon Y \to X$ and arbitrary isomorphisms $\eta\colon 1 \cong g f$ and $\varepsilon\colon f g \cong 1$.